BWibo/3dcitydb-mkdocs/docs/3dcitydb/docker.md

 ## Include data in a 3DCityDB Docker images

-In general, it is __not recommended__ to store data directly inside a Docker image and use [docker volumes](https://docs.docker.com/storage/volumes/) instead.
+In general, it is __not recommended__ to store data directly inside a Docker image and use [docker volumes](https://docs.docker.com/storage/volumes/){target="blank"} instead.
 Volumes are the preferred mechanism for persisting data generated by and used by Docker containers.
 However, for some use-cases it can be very handy to create a Docker image including data.
 For instance, if you have automated tests operating on the exact same data every time or you want to prepare a 3DCityDB image including data for a lecture or workshop, that will run out of the box, without having to import data first.

 !!! warning
-    The practise described here has many drawbacks and is a potential security threat.
+    The practice described here has many drawbacks and is a potential security threat.
 It should not be performed with sensitive data!

-Here is how to create an image with data:
+### Image creation process

 1. Choose a 3DCityDB image that is suitable for you purpose.
 You will not be able to change the image version later, as you could easily do when using volumes (the default).
 Available versions are listed in [Image variants and versions](#image-variants-and-versions).
 To update an image with data, it has to be recreated from scrap using the desired/updated base image.